 Make sure to pop into the Tearoom next to the Meare for an ice cream or to grab some lunch after all your exertions.

 They have an enormous choice of interesting sweets too.
 Also worth checking out for lunch is the Dolphin Inn along the road which has a great beer garden!

 7. Crabbing in Walberswick

-They are not edible (as far as I know) so they are always put back for the next child (or big kid) to catch.
+They are not to be kept so they are always put back (gently) for the next child (or big kid) to catch.
 We have competitions to see who can catch the most or the largest.
 We then have a crab race at the end when we release them.

 8. Framlingham Castle

 It was originally a simple Motte and Bailey castle built in the middle of the 12th Century but that was destroyed and what you see now was built around the beginning of the 13th Century.

 Mary Tudor was proclaimed Queen of England here and Ed Sheeran’s song ‘Castle on the Hill’ is based on it as he grew up in Framlingham.